solo-system/solo-system.github.io/documentation/troubleshooting.md

   connection.
 Ensure that the orientation of the connections is correct

-* Once the battery is connected to the minicomputer do not unplug it - wait until the system has fully booted before you turn it off
+* Once the battery is connected to the Raspberry Pi do not unplug it - wait until the system has fully booted before you turn it off

 * ensure the microphone is mounted horizontally to prevent water